In the past three weeks, Callum, Simon’s youngest son has been mentioning death more than 3 times to me including today.

 Although that is what it is.
 When someone died, that is what technically happen.
 Death isn’t something foul to talk about.
 It’s a normal thing to happen, just like sleeping and sneezing.

 I gave up that belief since long ago.
+It gives me a different approach toward grief.

 So how am I going to do when someone I love died?
 I will grief.
 Like everyone else.
 I will regret things we never had a chance of doing it together.
 I will feel the loss.
 But I will also continue my life and do what is right in life, until my time to depart from this world comes.

 How do I find comfort as I experience the pain of loss?
 I celebrate the good and sweet memories I had with that person, I will celebrate the impact they made in my life.
-I will miss them, and want them back alive.
-But I aware it’s not up to me that they are dead or alive.
+I will miss them and want them back alive.
+But I am aware it’s not up to me that they are dead or alive.
 It’s just that it’s their time to finish their journey at that particular moment.
 So be it.

 Where do I go after I die?
 Nowhere.
 The journey stops there.
 That’s it.
 We mortals tend to have this desire to live forever.
 Maybe it’s a part of the coping mechanism to face the reality that we are all will die.
-Oh well, if afterlife does exist, it’s a bonus.
+Oh well, if the afterlife does exist, it’s a bonus.
 Another journey to rock!

 But so far, for all I know, nothing will last forever.
 No one will live forever.
 Valar morghulis.